-- Periodic review of vendor shall be done by the respective vendor relationship owner.
+- i.
+Periodic review of vendor shall be done by the respective vendor relationship owner.
 The review shall include at a minimum: - a.
 Counterparty Risk Whether the vendor has delivered as per expectation since the last review or there were clearly identifiable deficiencies - b.
-Compliance & Contractual Risk: Was there a breach in contract or compliance / regulatory requirements and actions taken against the vendor - c.
+Compliance & Contractual Risk: Was there a breach in contract or compliance - / regulatory requirements and actions taken against the vendor - c.
 Jurisdictional risk & Country risk current political, social or legal climate of the service providers jurisdiction / country - d.
 Is there a documented exit strategy for the vendor & over reliance of same vendor for multiple services (Only for critical vendors) - e.
 Strategic risk: Whether the vendor provides its services consistent with the overall strategic directive of the company (Only for financial outsourcing) - f.
 Deterioration in financial situation since last review and if this is material in nature - g.
 Change in management or Loss of key personnel that can impact the delivery - h.
 Any cyber security incident in vendor site; observation from of IT audit report - i.
-Any adverse media report (print or social media) that can impact delivery or can have associated reputational harm to CAGL
+Any adverse media report (print or social media) that can impact delivery or can have associated reputational harm to CAGL. - j.
+Whether respective function has a contingency plan in place in case of disruptions at the vendor end (applicable for critical vendor only)

-- j.
-Whether respective function has a contingency plan in place in case of disruptions at the vendor end (applicable for critical vendor only) - k.
-Whether CA Grameen employee or director has Direct / Indirect interest on the vendor - I. Operational risk: Any operational continuity risk arising from outdated technology used, Inadequate process to perform activities (If applicable), frauds and errors (if any) that occurred during the review period.
+- k.
+Whether CA Grameen employee or director has Direct / Indirect interest on the vendor - Operational risk: Any operational continuity risk arising from outdated technology used, Inadequate process to perform activities (If applicable), frauds and errors (if any) that occurred during the review period.
 (This will be primarily applicable to financial outsourcing) - m.
-Reputation risk: whether the service provided & customer interaction by the service provider is adequate with the companies standard and meets the confidentiality requirements in terms of customer interaction(Only for financial outsourcing) - A detailed list will be maintained by risk team covering all risk area to be assessed during periodic review and this will be shared to the respective département head's / vendor owners as and when its needed. - b) When to perform periodic review - a.
+Reputation risk: whether the service provided & customer interaction by the service provider is adequate with the companies standard and meets the confidentiality requirements in terms of customer interaction (Only for financial outsourcing) - n.
+Whether there is an detailed SBOM in place and is periodically updated for critical software /application. - ii.
+A detailed list will be maintained by risk team covering all risk area to be assessed during periodic review and this will be shared to the respective département head's / vendor owners as and when its needed. - iii.
+When to perform periodic review - a.
 Outsourced services will be considered as critical vendors, and a half yearly review of financial outsourced services must be performed additional to the periodic risk assessment as per the table below.